What role do genetics play in epilepsy?

 Fragile X syndrome

 Fragile X syndrome is caused by a gene mutation on the X chromosome.
-It causes mild to severe mental retardation, and approximately 20% to 40% of people with the condition will also develop epilepsy.
+It causes mild to severe intellectual disability, and approximately 20% to 40% of people with the condition will also develop epilepsy.
 If a father has fragile X syndrome, he will pass a milder form of the disorder to his daughters but will not pass it to his sons.
 If a mother has fragile X syndrome, her children have a 50% chance of inheriting it.
 The gene is often passed down in a milder form, so that families may be unaware that they carry it.

 Rett syndrome is caused, in most cases, by a newly discovered mutation on the X chromosome.
 In a few families, the syndrome is inherited in an X-linked dominant pattern.
 It was initially believed that Rett syndrome affects only girls; however, it has recently been found to occur rarely in boys as well.
 The disorder usually develops between one and two years of age.
-Children with the disorder have epilepsy in 70% to 80% of cases, together with other problems such as constant hand-wringing, difficulty walking, developmental delay, and autism.
+Children with the disorder have epilepsy in 70% to 80% of cases, together with other problems such as constant hand-wringing, difficulty walking, developmental disability and autism.

 Acute intermittent porphyria